A Weierstrass Representation Formula for Discrete Harmonic Surfaces: Trivalent Enneper surface as numerical examples

 \section{Trivalent Enneper surface as numerical examples}

-Given a regular hexagonal lattice in $\C =(\C, z)$.
-The Weierstrass representation with a pair of a holomorphic function $g$ on $\C$ and a holomorphic quadratic differential $q$ defined on $E$ associate with $g$ is given by Theorem \ref{claim:weierstrass}.
+Given a regular hexagonal lattice in $\C =(\C, z)$, the Weierstrass representation with a pair of a~holomorphic function $g$ on $\C$ and a~holomorphic quadratic differential $q$ defined on $E$ associate with $g$ is given by Theorem \ref{claim:weierstrass}.

-In this section,as an application, we study the convergence of the sequence of discrete surfaces $X_n$ which are obtained by subdivision of a given discrete surface $X_0$ with the Weierstrass data $q$ and $g$. \begin{lemma} Let $X\colon (M,V,E) \to \R^3$ be a trivalent graph in $\R^3$, The holomorphic quadratic form $q$ with respect to $g$ is determined uniquely up scalar multiple. \end{lemma} \begin{proof} Take a vertex $v_0 \in V$ and its nearest neighbor vertices $v_1, v_2,v_3$.
-Their image in $\R^3$ are denoted by $x_0 =X(v_0)$ and $x_a =X(v_a)$ with $a=1,2,3$.
-Let $q_a= q(e_{0a})$, and $c_a= g(x_a)-g(x_0)$.
-Then the conditions for $q$ to be a holomorphic quadratic differentials is given as two linear equations.
+In this section, as an application, we study the convergence of the sequence of discrete surfaces~$X_n$ which are obtained by subdivision of a given discrete surface $X_0$ with the Weierstrass data $q$ and $g$. \begin{Lemma} Let $X\colon (M,V,E) \to \R^3$ be a trivalent graph in $\R^3$, The holomorphic quadratic form $q$ with respect to $g$ is determined uniquely up scalar multiple. \end{Lemma}